-OIS: Mrs. Connie Good, Building Secretary at cgood@octorara.org
+OIS: Mrs. Dorothy Lomboy, Building Secretary at dlomboy@octorara.org

-Failure to submit an emailed excuse within three (3) school days of the absence(s) could result in the absence(s) being recorded as "unlawful."
+Failure to submit an excuse note or email within three (3) school days of the absence(s) could result in the absence(s) being recorded as "unlawful."

 When is an absence considered excused?